 2. Collagen protein is both allergen + gut health friendly.

-3. Collagen better aids recovery from injury.
+3. Collagen may better prevent and aid recovery from injury or surgery.

+When we injure ourselves, the rate at which our body needs to produce collagen to heal connective tissues, skin, ligaments, bone fractures or muscle injuries is substantially higher during the first 3 weeks following injury or surgery.
 Thanks to its glycine content and its inherent anti-inflammatory properties, collagen protein may help in the recovery from injury.
 This is particularly compelling given whey, in contrast, has been suggested to actually exacerbate inflammation.

-4. Collagen assists in maintaining nitrogen balance.
+4. Collagen may assist in maintaining nitrogen balance and lean muscle mass.

 The information we have provided herewith, and all linked materials, are not intended nor should they be construed as medical advice.
 Moreover, the information herewith should not be used as a substitute for professional medical expertise or treatment.
 Please refer to our Terms and Conditions and consult your General Practitioner for advice specific for you.